 Furthermore, a basis for the determination of the definitions of "green" and "sustainable" has been established in the EU with the publication in the Official Journal of the EU on 22 June 2020 of Regulation (EU) 2020/852 of the European Parliament and of the Council of 18 June 2020 (the "Sustainable Finance Taxonomy Regulation") on the establishment of a framework to facilitate sustainable investment (the "EU Sustainable Finance Taxonomy").
 The EU Sustainable Finance Taxonomy is subject to further development by way of the implementation by the European Commission through delegated regulations of technical screening criteria for the environmental objectives set out in the Sustainable Finance Taxonomy Regulation.
-While the intention is that the applicable green projects would be in alignment with the relevant objectives for the EU Sustainable Finance Taxonomy, until the technical screening criteria for such objectives have been developed it is not known whether the Eligible Green Projects will satisfy those criteria.
-Accordingly, alignment with the EU Sustainable Finance Taxonomy, once the technical screening criteria are established, is not certain.
+The first delegated act on sustainable activities for climate change adaptation and mitigation objectives was approved in principle by the European Commission on 21 April 2021 and was formally adopted on 4 June 2021.
+The second delegated regulation for the remaining objectives is intended to be published in 2022.
+While the intention is that the Eligible Green Projects would be in alignment with the relevant objectives for the EU Sustainable Finance Taxonomy, until the projects have been examined for compliance with the technical screening criteria for climate change adaptation and mitigation objectives, as well as the technical screening criteria for remaining four objectives have been developed it is not known whether the Eligible Green Projects will satisfy those criteria.
+Accordingly, alignment with the EU Sustainable Finance Taxonomy is not certain.
+As of the date of this Base Prospectus the Eligible Green Projects can be considered as EU Sustainable Finance Taxonomy eligible.